pallavisalokhe/javascript-learning/README.md

 - else statement is executing when if condition is fail
 - elseif clause consist many else if conditions
 - Falsy values include false, 0, empty strings, null undefined, and NaN.
 All other values are truthy
+- we can use a ternary operator to simplify an if...else statement.We use expressions follow the ? and are separated by a colon :.
+-